arashnm80/arashnm80.github.io/handbook/c'est-ma-vie.md

         text-shadow: -1px -1px 0 #000, 1px -1px 0 #000, -1px 1px 0 #000, 1px 1px 0 #000;">

         <br><br><br><br><br><br>
         This can be paradise, this can be hell. <a href="../c'est-la-vie">This is life.</a> But whatever this is, this is my life.
 So what am I going to do with it, who do I choose to be?
-The answer is not what I'm thinking, saying or writing but is what I'm actually doing right <a href="../no-time-for-caution">now</a>.
+The answer is not what I'm thinking, saying or writing but what I'm actually doing right <a href="../no-time-for-caution">now</a>.
         <br><br><br><br><br><br>

         <br>